 If you do not receive approval from TAC, Workcover or have a Mental Health Plan in place so that we can bulk bill Medicare, you’ll be charged $10 a session if you receive a pension, or $1 for every $1000 earned annually e.g. if your annual salary is $70,000 your fee will be $70 a session

 Or you may be eligible for a small number of free sessions.
 Please call us for a confidential discussion on 1300 704 456.

-Are after hours sessions available?
+Are after hours counselling and psychology sessions available?

 Unfortunately after hours or crisis services are unavailable.
 Sessions with the psychologists are available from Monday to Friday during normal business hours.
 Peer support groups may be held in the evenings

 We offer a confidential, supportive and non-judgemental therapy or counselling service where consumers can:

 - gain a better understanding of what they’re experiencing

 - gain insight into personal strengths and challenges